wrf/misc-analyses/intron_evolution/README.md

 # intron evolution #
-A model of intron evolution, as a follow up to [Similar ratios of introns to intergenic sequence across animal genomes.](https://doi.org/10.1093/gbe/evx103)
+A model of intron evolution, as a follow up to Francis and Wörheide (2018) [Similar ratios of introns to intergenic sequence across animal genomes.](https://doi.org/10.1093/gbe/evx103)

 The total amount of intronic bases and intergenic bases are linearly related to the total size of the genome.
 The similar ratio of introns and intergenic sequences suggests that, on average, the forces that shape the amount of intron and amount of intergenic sequence are the same, and operate in a random manner.
 In such case, this has certain predictions as to the distribution of the sizes of individual introns.
 The theory is that each intron is subject to random expansion, i.e. by insertions, transposition, replication errors.